-Currently in Russian tax legislation present the concept of having an actual right to income from a foreign person, who is paid income from sources in the Russian Federation.
-The introduction of this rule in general is associated with an increase in the administrative and, in some cases, tax burden on Russian taxpayers.
-In a number of cases, when paying income in favor of foreigners, the Bank applied tax exemption at the source in the Russian Federation on the basis of the provisions of the international tax treaties of the Russian Federation.
-Due to the fact that at present the unambiguous practice of applying the above rules has not been formed in terms of confirming that foreigners have an actual right to income, there is uncertainty regarding the application of these rules and their possible interpretation by the Russian tax authorities and the impact on the amount of the Bank's tax liabilities.
-The management of the Bank considers the tax position taken by the Bank, which is based on the current tax legislation and the explanations of the tax authorities, justified and documented, in connection with which the management of the Bank believes that as of 31 December 2019, the provisions of tax legislation in this part were interpreted by the Bank correctly.
+Currently, the Russian tax legislation stipulates that foreign entities receiving income from Russian sources must have an actual right to such income.
+Overall, the introduction of this concept increases the administrative and, sometimes, tax burden on Russian taxpayers.
+In some cases, the Bank paid income to foreign entities using a Russian withholding tax exemption based on the provisions of international tax treaties concluded by the Russian Federation.
+Due to the fact that the above rules are not applied consistently with regard to the confirmation of the foreign entities' actual right to income, there is uncertainty regarding the procedure for the application of these rules and their possible interpretation by the Russian tax authorities and the effect on the amount of the Bank's tax liabilities.
+Management regards the Bank's tax position that is based on the applicable tax legislation and clarifications of the tax authorities to be reasonable and supported by appropriate documents; therefore, management believes that its interpretation of the relevant tax legislation is appropriate as at 31 December 2020.